physimals/quantiphyse/doc/qbold/tutorial.rst

     whereas Quantiphyse will output a ``nan`` value here.
 To avoid this in quantiphyse you can instead use the expression ``np.nan_to_num((mean_r2p * 0.00113) / (0.4 * mean_dbv))``

-The OEF map for this data appears as follows, using a colormap range of 0-1 and displaying in the ROI only:
+The OEF map for this data appears as follows, again using a colormap range of 0-1 and displaying in the ROI only:

 .. image:: /screenshots/qbold/mean_oef.png